 How do I apply?

 Complete the ASB application online.
-The application deadline is Friday, October 19th, 2012 at NOON.
-Applications can be e-mailed to firstname.lastname@example.org (preferred), fax to 561-297-3607, or drop off at any Weppner Center location.
+The application deadline is Friday, October 3.
+Applications can be e-mailed to firstname.lastname@example.org (preferred), faxed to 561-297-2563, or dropped off at any Weppner Center location.

 Weppner Center locations:

 Broward - Davie: Student Union, SD 219

 Northern- Jupiter: Student Resources, 119